smartzplatform/tech-docs/Technical_WP_EN.md

 1. `frozenTransfer` – only for using from sale.
 It transfers tokens from the balance of the caller to the address in the frozen state.
 Parameters: to whom, how much, the unfreezing time, whether it is necessary to pass KYC for unfreezing .

-1. `frozenTransferFrom` – only for using from sale.
+1. `frozenTransferFrom` – only for using from “sale”.
 It takes frozen tokens from the user's address and transfers them to the sale address.
-As in the case of `transferFrom`, the transfer must be allowed by the user with `approve()`.
+As in the case of "transferFrom", the transfer must be allowed by the user with approve ().
 And the seizure occurs strictly with the specified freezing parameters (otherwise, it could occur that the tokens are given out frozen, but seized unfrozen).
 Parameters: from whom, to whom, how much, the unfreezing time, whether it is necessary to pass KYC for unfreezing.

 1. `detachOwners` – only for owners with a multi-signature.
 Prohibits all non-ERC20 calls.
 The functioning of `balanceOf`, `transfer` and `transferFrom` remains the same, taking into account frozen balances.
 But new calls, setKYCProvider, setSale, frozenTransfer, frozenTransferFrom, detachOwners, become impossible.
 With terms of reference for the interface, the token becomes ERC20.
 It is assumed that by the time of calling this function, KYC is completed by all (with one result or another).